CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 PyTorch 1.11.0 is now available in the `pytorch/1.11` module on Puhti and Mahti, and has been set as the default module.
-See the [official PyTorch 1.11 release notes](https://pytorch.org/blog/pytorch-1.11-released/), and [CSC' PyTorch module is documentation](../../apps/pytorch.md).
+See the [official PyTorch 1.11 release notes](https://pytorch.org/blog/pytorch-1.11-released/), and [CSC's PyTorch module documentation](../../apps/pytorch.md).

 ## LUE released on Puhti, 5.4.2022